 Why these three players?

 I chose these three players because they are all so fundamentally important to this team’s success.
 Tanaka needs to be an ace if the Yankees want to make the playoffs, Betances needs to be the effective set up man that he has proven to be over the years and Sanchez needs to be better behind the plate.
-Out of these three players, I say that Sanchez has the biggest influence in shaping this team into a playoff contender.
+Out of these three players, Sanchez has the biggest influence in shaping this team into a playoff contender.
 A catcher needs to call a stellar game for his pitchers every time out and needs to ensure that no runs are scored because he lets a ball slip passed him in a pivotal moment.
 If Sanchez can figure out his defensive struggles, while Betances and Tanaka improve on the mound, look for the Yankees to bounce back in the second half of the season.